goatghost

 Influences

 I'm into all sorts of music.
-Here's a sampling of the things I listen to:
+Here's a sampling of the things I've listened to in the past:

 Progressive Rock...Rush, Yes, Genesis, Pink Floyd, Zebra